The right background image can transform your newsletter design and instantly give it a modern and eye-catching “Vogue cover” allure.

 This webinar invitation by Mintel perfectly shows how a background image can totally transform the look of your newsletter.
 Imagine the same invitation without the background.
 Kind of boring, right?

-Another example comes from photography collective and commerce Moment.
+Another example comes from the photography collective and marketplace Moment.
 They added a background to a text block, which is also possible in MailerLite using the block called: "Article with image background".

-Independent Mary Kay consultant and MailerLite customer Lisa Prescott changes up her newsletters depending on the season.
+MailerLite customer Lisa Prescott switches up her newsletters depending on the season.
 For this one, she used a grey fallback background color and uploaded a background painting of pine trees.
-The pastel-pink portrays warmth and fits perfectly with her brand.
+The pastel pink portrays warmth and fits perfectly with her brand.

-Our customer, an art shop and design studio named 83 oranges, opted for a tiles-pattern that instantly makes the newsletter look like a page out of a decoration magazine.
+An art shop and design studio named 83 oranges opted for a tile pattern that instantly makes the newsletter look like a page out of a decoration magazine.
 The background makes the overall newsletter more elegant and interesting.

 Do you want to design newsletters like the one above?
 Our ultimate guide to newsletter design teaches the skills you need.

-This newsletter by customer and romance author Lark Avery shows you how to use color blocking in your newsletter design.
+This newsletter romance author Lark Avery shows you how to use color blocking in your newsletter design.
 The 3 different colors make a simple text-based newsletter a lot more aesthetically interesting.

 When your design is mainly white or another neutral color, an animated GIF in your email can help add excitement.

 Our customer, See Mom Click, used an animated GIF of fireworks as an email background.
 Because the fireworks come and go, the otherwise neutral layout feels more alive.